vacuum hose lying across round jute rug

 Natural rugs, while not hard to maintain, do require some TLC worthy of their beautiful, sustainable fibers and superior craftsmanship.
 Below are tips for regular maintenance of natural fiber rug, as well as instructions for spills and deeper cleaning.

-Bamboo Area Rugs and Mats
+Bamboo Rugs and Mats

 • Shake loose dirt out of your bamboo area rug or mat.
 Regularly wipe your rug or mat with a clean, damp cloth or gentle floor cleaner.